gnuradio/gr-governance/aoa.md

 ## 8. The Board

-1. The Board consists of 3 persons, and only natural persons can be board members.
-They are elected for a 2 years term.
+1. The Board consists of 3 persons, and only natural persons who are active members can be board members.
+They are elected for a 2-year term.
 Re-election is permitted.
 The respective board members remain in office after expiration of their term until a successor is elected.
-2. From its midst the Board elects a president and two proxies Re-election is permitted.
+2. From its midst the Board elects a president and two proxies.
+   Re-election is permitted.
 3. The Board's duties, namely all regulations pertaining to calling for board meetings, meeting procedures and voting process are stipulated in the by-laws